nardew/bitpanda-aio/README.md

 ### Affiliation

-In case you are interested in an automated trading bot that will utilize `bitpanda-aio` in the near future, then please visit my other project [creten](https://github.com/nardew/creten).
+In case you are interested in an automated trading bot that will utilize `bitpanda-aio` in the near future, then feel free to visit my other project [creten](https://github.com/nardew/creten).